s1db/2021-THI-Internship/Meetings/meeting_01.md

     - implies(left, right) -- construct of Minizinc(->)
     - all() and any() -- overwritten the python methods.
 - No mechanism for guiding the solver with predicates, unless extended.
+- It's more of a translator at the moment.

 ### Minizinc Documentation Notes
 - Predicates and Functions